 Other B&Bs are in quieter neighborhoods, away from tourist crowds and near the places where locals shop, eat and play.
 The B&B Au Petit Roi in Quebec City is just outside the historical city walls, which some tourists might find inconvenient -- but I loved being on a quiet residential street where I could hear the sounds of family dinners through the open windows as I walked past.

 Getting More Bang for Your Buck

-Many travelers don't think they can afford to stay in a bed and breakfast, but prices at big-city B&B's are often surprisingly competitive -- especially when you consider that the rate usually includes full breakfast.
+Some travelers don't think they can afford to stay in a bed and breakfast, but prices at big-city B&Bs are often surprisingly competitive -- especially when you consider that the rate usually includes full breakfast.

-Booking a stay at a B&B is often simpler than booking at a hotel.
-While hotel rates often fluctuate from night to night and room to room, most B&B's show photos of each room along with nightly rates so you know exactly what you can expect to pay even before entering specific trip dates.
-Also, B&B's tend to have fewer additional expenses than hotels -- such as minibar charges or tips for porters and concierges.
+Booking a stay at a B&B can be simpler than booking at a hotel.
+While hotel rates often fluctuate from night to night and room to room, most B&Bs show photos of each room along with nightly rates so you know exactly what you can expect to pay even before entering specific trip dates.
+Also, B&Bs tend to have fewer additional expenses than hotels -- such as minibar charges or tips for porters and concierges.
 "You're not going to get nickel and dimed at a B&B," says Soule.

-A few notes of caution: When comparison shopping in your own city of choice, be aware that hotels often have certain amenities that the B&B's don't -- such as fitness centers, bars, restaurants or even private bathrooms (some rooms at La Reserve have shared baths) -- so be sure to read the amenity list carefully if there are certain ones that are important to you.
-Also, many B&B's are located in historic properties that aren't handicap-accessible.
+A few notes of caution: When comparison shopping in your own city of choice, be aware that hotels often have certain amenities that the B&Bs don't -- such as fitness centers, bars, restaurants or even private bathrooms -- so be sure to read the amenity list carefully if there are certain ones that are important to you.
+Also, many B&Bs are located in historic properties that aren't handicap-accessible.
 Guests with physical disabilities should call before booking to see what accommodations can be made.